electronstudio/coderdojo-python/README.md

 # Lesson plan week 2
 * Demo student's games
 * Get game ideas
+  * Can also work on these instead of doing my examples
+  * Copy and paste
 * The battle with bugs
   * indentation
 * Check everyone understood keyboard_input.py